 Moreover, in the case of a new and unpopular website, the fake referral traffic could quickly become the main acquisition channel:

 In the eyes of an inexperienced website owner, this report says that the most effective acquisition channel is referral (which is not true).

 The website avg. session duration, avg. pages/session per view and bounce rate are also inaccurate because they are heavily impacted by the metrics from the fake referral sessions.

-And there’s more: spam traffic does not convert on any of your goals, therefore the conversion rate will be also impacted.
+And there’s more: spam traffic does not convert on any of your goals, therefor the conversion rate will be also impacted.

 As a result, referral spam traffic not only inflates your session count, it also dilutes some of your key performance metrics, such as engagement and your conversion rate.

 In summary, if your website is heavily impacted by spam referral traffic, your Google Analytics data is not trustworthy.

 And, as we know, many important marketing decisions are taken based on web analytics data, inaccurate date could lead to bad business decisions and create an untrue idea about your website performance.